nowitsabby/dark-rpg-nextjs/assets/srd/character/malignancy_mutation.md

 ## The Malignancy Test

-For every 10 total Corruption points a character gains, she must make a Willpower test to see if her Corruption has manifested as literal damage to her body and soul\.
-This roll is modified depending on the number of CP the character already possesses as noted on The Corruption Track\.
-If the character fails the test, her spiritual Corruption is given form\.
-These metaphysical and psychosomatic scars are called Malignancies, and are randomly rolled on Table Malignancies\.
-If a player rolls a result that she has previously suffered for failing a previous Malignancy test, she must roll again until she receives a new result\.
+For every 10 total Corruption points a character gains, she must make a Willpower test to see if her Corruption has manifested as literal damage to her body and soul.
+This roll is modified depending on the number of CP the character already possesses as noted on The Corruption Track.
+If the character fails the test, her spiritual Corruption is given form.
+These metaphysical and psychosomatic scars are called Malignancies, and are randomly rolled on Table Malignancies.
+If a player rolls a result that she has previously suffered for failing a previous Malignancy test, she must roll again until she receives a new result.

 ### Malignancies
 D100 | Malignancy |Effect